Dual Diagnosis Treatment Augusta, GA

 Serenity Behavioral Health Systems

-Serenity Behavioral Health Systems is a dual diagnosis treatment center in Augusta, Georgia that provides treatment services for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.
+Serenity Behavioral Health Systems is a dual diagnosis treatment center in Augusta, Georgia that offers treatment for mental health and substance abuse disorders that include depression as well as schizoid personality disorder.

 Address: 3421 Mike Padgett Highway, Building H, Augusta, GA 30906 in Richmond County